carstenpiepel/reveal-presentations/psdw-2019-collaborating.md

 ## Ask yourself ...

 * Should we send a paying PS customer to tech suppport? <!-- .element: class="fragment" -->

- - Might well depend on the lifecycle stage of any given customer relationship <!-- .element: class="fragment" -->
+* What lifecycle stage are we in the customer relationship <!-- .element: class="fragment" -->

-* What can we do to smooth out the tech support experience? <!-- .element: class="fragment" -->
+* Can we smooth out the tech support experience? <!-- .element: class="fragment" -->

-* Should PS help escalate? <!-- .element: class="fragment" -->
+* Should we escalate? <!-- .element: class="fragment" -->

 <aside class="notes">